 When thinking about our own post-wedding honeymoon, Elliot (my now-husband) and I knew that we wanted to go somewhere epic.
 I wanted to take him to New Zealand, my favorite country and a place he'd never been.

 But I wanted to go in New Zealand's summer/autumn months, which didn't really line up with our October wedding (October is early spring in NZ).
-So we decided to postpone our “big” honeymoon to March and go on a “mini-moon” immediately following the wedding instead.
+So we decided to postpone our “big” honeymoon for 6 months and go on a “mini-moon” immediately following the wedding instead.

 What is a mini-moon?

 A mini-moon is exactly what it sounds like: a “mini” or shorter honeymoon, usually taken somewhere closer to home.

 When thinking about where we could go for our mini-moon, I had a few criteria in mind:

 - It had to be within a half-day drive from where we live.

 - It needed to be somewhere neither of us had been before.

 - It had to be somewhere that we could easily spend 3-4 days without being bored OR overwhelmed.